refractproject/minim/README.md

 JSON provides additional types, which include objects, arrays, booleans, and nulls.
 A plain JSON document, though, provides no structure and no attributes for each property and value in the document.

-JDOM is a JSON structure for JSON documents to make a more flexible document object model.
-In JDOM, each element has three components:
+Refract is a JSON structure for JSON documents to make a more flexible document object model.
+In Refract, each element has three components:

 1. Name of the element
 1. Attributes